-The Company had a net loss for the three and six months ended June 30, 2004 and for the three and six months ended June 30, 2003.
-Therefore, the effect of the common stock equivalents and convertible securities is excluded from the computation of diluted net loss per share since the effect is antidilutive.
-Potentially dilutive shares that were not included in the diluted loss per share calculations were 1,826,880 and 1,864,901 for the three and six months ended June 30, 2004 and 1,108,930 and 1,223,783 for the three and six months ended June 30, 2003, which shares were issuable upon the exercise of stock options, vested restricted stock grants and warrants, assuming the treasury stock method.
+The Company had net income for the three months ended September 30, 2004 and a net loss for the nine months ended September 30, 2004 and for the three and nine months ended September 30, 2003.
+The effect of the common stock equivalents and convertible securities is excluded from the computation of diluted net loss per share since the effect is antidilutive.
+Potentially dilutive shares that were not included in the diluted loss per share calculations were 1,841,180 for the nine months ended September 30, 2004 and 1,926,493 and 1,608,809 for the three and nine months ended September 30, 2003, which shares were issuable upon the exercise of stock options, vested restricted stock grants and warrants, assuming the treasury stock method.

-(e) Comprehensive Loss:
+(e) COMPREHENSIVE LOSS:

 Other comprehensive loss is a component of stockholders' equity (deficit) and includes such items as the unrealized gains and losses on investment securities available for sale and minimum pension liability adjustments.
-Total comprehensive loss was \$13,291 for the six months ended June 30, 2004 and \$7,435 for the six months ended June 30, 2003.
+Total comprehensive loss was \$5,665 for the nine months ended September 30, 2004 and \$16,758 for the nine months ended September 30, 2003.

-(f) New Accounting Pronouncements:
+(f) NEW ACCOUNTING PRONOUNCEMENTS:

 In March 2004, the Financial Accounting Standards Board (the "FASB") reached a consensus on Emerging Issues Task Force Issue 03-1, "The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments" ("EITF 03-1").
 EITF 03-1 provides guidance for determining when an investment is impaired and whether the impairment is other than temporary.
-EITF 03-1 also incorporates into its consensus the required disclosures about unrealized losses on investments relating to cost-method investments.
+EITF 03-1 also incorporates into its consensus the required disclosures about unrealized losses on investments announced by the EITF in late 2003 and adds new disclosure requirements relating to cost-method investments.
 The impairment accounting guidance is effective for reporting periods beginning after June 15, 2004 and the new disclosure requirements for annual reporting periods ending after June 15, 2004.
-The Company does not expect the adoption of the impairment guidance contained in EITF 03-1 to have a material impact on its financial position or results of operations.
+The adoption of the impairment guidance contained in EITF 03-1 did not have a material impact on the Company's financial position or results of operations.